ABOUT THIS STUDY

 5. Patients with advanced/metastatic, symptomatic, visceral spread, that are at risk of

 life threatening complications in the short term (including patients with massive

 uncontrolled effusions [pleural, pericardial, peritoneal], pulmonary lymphangitis, and

 over 50% liver involvement).
 Note: Patients with indwelling catheter for drainage, or

 requirement for drainage no more frequently than monthly will be allowed.

-- Any other active malignancy within 3 years prior to randomization, except for
+6. Any other active malignancy within 3 years prior to study entry, except for adequately

 received radiotherapy must have recovered from any reversible side effects, such as

 nausea and vomiting.